 - The driver collides with another vehicle and in doing so, strikes a pedestrian

-- The driver runs a red light and strikes a pedestrian who is walking in the intersection
+- The driver runs a red light and strikes a pedestrian who is walking at the intersection

 - The driver swerves on the highway and hits a pedestrian who is changing a tire

 - The driver collides with a law enforcement officer pulled over on the side of the road